thedude0606/options_copy_TB/DECISIONS.md

 - **Flexible Dependencies**: Changed from strict version requirements to more flexible version specifications to prevent installation issues across different environments and Python versions.

 - **Standalone Script Approach**: After encountering persistent import issues with the package-based structure, switched to a self-contained script approach that eliminates import complexities while maintaining all functionality.

+- **API Method Naming Conventions**: Updated API method calls to match the Schwabdev library's actual method names:
+  - Changed `client.get_option_chain` to `client.option_chains`
+  - Changed `client.get_price_history` to `client.price_history`
+  - Changed `client.get_quote` to `client.quote`

+  This decision was based on examining the Schwabdev documentation and examples which showed that the library uses shorter method names without the "get_" prefix.
+This ensures compatibility with the latest version of the Schwabdev library and follows its established naming conventions.